Courses and Sequence

-An overview of the foundational aspects of the field of industrial/organizational psychology through the lens of the scientist/practitioner model.
-Ethical guidelines and legal issues that affect the profession will be discussed.
+An overview of foundational aspects of the field in industrial/ organizational psychology through the lens of the scientist/ practitioner model.
+Ethical guidelines and legal issues that affect the professional will be discussed.
 Other topics of I/O psychology will also be discussed.
 Students will analyze and design presentations and discuss research reports, case studies and application readings.

-Introduces and demonstrates small group theory, research, and practice will be closely examined and evaluated for the purpose of understanding and improving students’ ability to interact in work groups.
+Small group theory, research, and practice will be closely examined and evaluated for the purpose of understanding and improving students’ ability to interact in work groups.
 Group activities in class will focus on problem-solving and simulation of workplace situations.
-Topics to be covered include: group leadership, power, conformity, conflict resolution and group decision making.
+Topics to be covered include: group leadership, power, conformity, conflict resolution, and group decision-making.

 This course acquaints students with the wide variety of selection procedures used to assess individuals for hiring, promotion and other employment decisions.
-The course examines the lawful, ethical and professional basis of such procedures as interviews, ability tests, personality inventories and other less structured methods.
+The course examines the lawful, ethical, and professional basis of such procedures as interviews, ability tests, personality inventories, and other less structured methods.
 Each method will be examined by exploring recent research and the evidence for reliability and validity.
 Students will learn decision theory and apply this theory to simulations consisting of data sets from actual organizations.

 This course will cover a variety of methods of measurement, including the development and use of questionnaires and surveys.
 Students will also evaluate standards of psychological testing that are the foundation for the ethical and professional assessment of individual difference through existing tests, as well as, the evaluation of emerging testing methodologies.

 This course focuses on the joint influence of organizations and individuals.
 It will examine the structures and social systems of organizations through current theories and case studies.
-Topics include: organizational power and politics, organizational roles and norms, and policy formation.
+Topics will include: organizational power and politics, organizational roles and norms, and policy formation.
 Emphasis will be placed on the topic of organizational justice or the fair treatment of employees in organizations.

 An examination of the theories, research, impact and practice of organizational change, particularly the effects of such changes on employees.
 Students will gain experience at formulating change strategies through work with case studies and research reports.